cehfisher/accessibility-talks/content/pages/about.md

 - Headshot/avatar image of yourself
 - Pronouns
 - Twitter, LinkedIn, or other way people can easily contact you directly

-Again, thank you so much for considering speaking to our group!
-Please let us know if you have any additional questions at this time.

 The A11yTalks Team - Carie, Donna, AmyJune